wg-osr/walkerga.github.io/class/sp_ettercap.md

 You can sense and describe the shape of everything a rope you touch touches.

 ## Patience
-You can stay perfectly still.
+You can stay perfectly still for as long as you want.
 Once hidden, you will not be found unless somebody looks for you.

 ## Amazing Spider Person
 You can shoot your rope like a grappling hook and it will stick to whatever surface is there.
 You can do this as an attack too.

 ## Ettercap Venom
-Once per day, you can produce one dose of venom.
-You can do so as you attack to make it venomous.
+Instead of producing 30' of rope, you can produce a dose of Ettercap Venom.
+You can do so as you attack to coat your weapon in venom.

 <span class="alchemy">**Ettercap Venom.** Save or be poisoned, save again each day to cure.
 Poisoned fairies lose all their powers.  </span>